Mobashshir26/HealthCareChat_Bot/README.md

 # Overview
 Welcome to my Healthcare Chatbot!
 This chatbot is designed to assist users with various healthcare-related inquiries, providing quick and reliable information on symptoms, treatments, medical conditions, and more.
-Whether you're looking for general health advice or need assistance in finding nearby healthcare facilities, our chatbot is here to help.
+Whether you're looking for general health advice my chatbot is here to help.

 # Features
 Natural Language Understanding: The chatbot is capable of understanding user queries in natural language, allowing seamless interaction.